 Under that brown, hairy exterior is a starchy veggie that’s very similar to potatoes.
 In fact, it tastes like someone crossed a potato with a celery stalk and added a bit of parsley to it.

 Celery root is also really versatile — you can mash it, fry it, bake it, roast it, make soup out of it, and even add it raw to salads.
-So take a try to the farmer’s market, pick up some celeriac, and then try these 10 delicious recipes that will make you see it in a whole new light.
+So take a try to the farmer’s market, pick up some celeriac, and then try these 10 delicious recipes from our Food Monster App that will make you see it in a whole new light.

 1. Whole Roasted Celeriac with Herbs, Olive Oil, and Sea Salt